ganapathyg981/engineering-notes/dsa/array/arrays.md

 - keep right accumulator as 1, start from end and pickup numbers
 > [1 * (1 * 6 * 4 * 2), 1 * (1 * 6 * 4), 2 * (1 * 6), 8 * (1)]
 - output -> [48,24,12,8]
+### Find First Missing Positive
+#### Intuition & Solution
+- Answer lies in 1 to n+1, bcoz we need to find first missing positive, not all missing positive
+- Do cycle sort and place the elements in place if they are within 1 to n, where n is length of array
+- the first element which is not matching with index is the first missing element
+- if all matches, then its n+1
 ### Find Most K occurring elements
 ### String Encode and Decode
 ### Longest Consecutive sequence